Pesticides and Poisons

 Remember, putting a Field Guard on your dog does NOT mean you can let your guard down!

 Be aware that both you and your dog may encounter pesticides and other toxic substances while out exploring, and be accordingly cautious.
 For example, sometimes you will see posted signs or public notices about any baiting campaigns in your area, which would advise to avoid those areas during such campaigns.
 If this isn’t possible, you might consider walking on a leash rather than letting them roam free.
+And remember there could be such hazards within your own property as well.

 If you are in an agricultural area, various pesticides may be applied at different parts of the season.
 These could be insecticide sprays, for example, to which you could be aerially exposed, through drift.
 Anticoagulant rodenticides and zinc phosphide rodenticide products may also be used.